jonsequitur/Alluvial/README.md

 * Treating arbitrary data as a queue
 * Migrating data

-If you can define your data as an ordered stream, Alluvial does the rest.
+If you can define a query that returns your data as an ordered stream, Alluvial does the rest.

-But here's what it can do so far:
+Here's what it can do currently:

-* Define arbitrary data as a data stream
+* Define data from any source as a data stream
 * Query those data streams
 * Derive streams from other streams
-* Track cursors that allow you to resume consumption of a stream at a later point
+* Track cursors that allow you to resume consumption of a stream at a later point and on a different node
+* Restart streams queries from any past position
 * Create persisted projections based on existing data
 * Update persisted projections as new data appears
 * Create projections on demand
+* Distributing stream query work across nodes

 Here's what's planned:

-* Partitioning work across nodes
-* Elastic redistribution of work partitions
+* Elastic redistribution of stream query work using Raft

-Alluvial is very young and can use your help.